Click here for print friendly PDF format.

 Our law firm recognizes that every decision you make may impact multiple areas of your life and legal case.
 Luckily, we have extensive experience as attorneys in Allegheny County and other surrounding counties.
 After your initial free phone consultation, we may sit down with you to discuss in more detail the specific facts of your case and decide the best strategy for you to be able to move on with your life.
 Take a deep breath, learn as much as you can, and make your decision.

-Susan A. Gordon, Esquire is an experienced attorney who practices in Allegheny County and surrounding areas.
 For a free phone consultation, contact (412)281-1988 to set up an appointment to speak with an attorney.